British Rail Class 210: Design

 A total of seven individual vehicles were built, which were formed into two trains, 210 001 (four-car set) and 210 002 (three-car set).
 Set 210 001 was an outer-suburban version, with first- and second-class seating, toilets and a luggage van.
 Set 210 002 was an inner-suburban version provided with high-density second-class seating only.
-The vehicles were initially given numbers in the DMU series (5xxxx) but quickly renumbered into the DEMU series (6xxxx).
+The vehicles were initially given numbers in the DMU range (5xxxx), before being renumbered into the DEMU range (6xxxx).

 Operations

 Sets 210 001 and 210 002 operated in various parts of the country on trial (as did the prototype railbuses, both the single cars and the Class 140 set).
 Crew training on the Reading-Taunton line commenced in April 1982 with a press demonstration held in May, before entering service on 5 July 1982.